Charles Morris Anderson: Urbanature

 Anderson defines the practice of Emo Urbanism as “urbanature.”
 In practice, he differentiates between the wilderness and wildness.
 Henry David Thoreau held that “in wildness is the preservation of the world.”
 Urbanature implements wildness—the authentic landscape—within the urban environment.
 Urbanature demonstrates that nature does not exist solely in an untouched wilderness.
 Ashton Nichols, a professor of English Language and Literature at Dickinson College, first developed the term in relation to ecocriticism and how people perceive the world around them.
-He states that “the interconnectedness demanded by urbanature insists that human beings are not out of nature when they stand in the streets of Manahattan any more than they are in nature when they stand in the mountain above tree-line in Montana."
+He states that “the interconnectedness demanded by urbanature insists that human beings are not out of nature when they stand in the streets of Manhattan any more than they are in nature when they stand in the mountain above tree-line in Montana."
 Urbanature provides the tangible benefits of nature in an environment not traditionally thought of as appropriate.
 A clear example can be seen in Project Phoenix, an in progress soccer stadium in Haiti.
 Here Charles has composed a landscape entirely of edibles and a lake containing tilapia for consumption.
 Composting and recycling facilities are also integrated.
 Anderson contends that the landscape cannot just be an aesthetic tool, it must also provide for the mental, physical, and social health of people regardless of where they live.

 Anderson's award-winning urbanature includes the Alaska Museum of History and Art, the Olympic Sculpture Park, and Trillium Projects and can be seen throughout his monograph, “Wandering Ecologies.”